By Carol Johnson, PhD, National Education Officer; Doris Linville, Director of Customer Success–Global; & Laura Healy, Library Media Specialist

 Another factor to consider is the format of the reading materials.
 Schools are increasingly incorporating digital texts alongside their print collections.
 In an important sense, digital texts can help us “even the playing field” for EL students.

-With a digital reading platform, you can not only students with material that’s culturally relevant, but you can also guide students to material at the right reading level in English—not too difficult to cause frustration, but also not too easy to induce boredom.
+With a digital reading platform, you can not only provide students with material that’s culturally relevant, but you can also guide students to material at the right reading level in English—not too difficult to cause frustration, but also not too easy to induce boredom.
 Many digital libraries even include interactive tools, such as built-in dictionaries and audio, to further support language acquisition for EL students.
 Plus, digital platforms can provide anytime, anywhere, any-device access to texts, providing enormous libraries that EL students can access at home as well as at school.

 It’s no surprise that today’s K–12 classrooms are more diverse than ever.
 The number of emerging bilingual children rose to roughly 12 million in 2016, an increase of 1.2 million over the prior 10 years.
 Roughly one in five school-age children do not speak English at home, and the number of children who speak one language at home and another in school is growing.